-When Cliff Story of Story’s Garage started this shop, he focused mainly on Saabs.
+When Cliff Story of Story’s Garage started his shop, he focused mainly on Saabs.
 His success in repairing and maintaining these Swedish performance vehicles is the foundation on which today’s shop has been built.
-You could say that to call him and his crew “specialists” is an understatement.
+You could say that to call him a “specialist” is an understatement.

 Here’s the story (pun intended) with Cliff and Saabs: “I made fun of a Navy buddy in 1969 because of the mechanical cockroach he was driving: a two-cycle, three-cylinder Saab 96 that sounded and smelled like a weed whacker.
 “This isn’t a car,” my friend Tim said, “it’s a Swedish transportation machine.
 Wait till it snows, and then you’ll see why I drive this thing.”
 Pretty soon it snowed – in Norfolk, Virginia, this was, where they weren’t very good at dealing with snow – and we went for a drive.
 Everyone was poking along in the right lane, but with the Saab, which was one of very few cars with front-wheel drive, we accelerated smoothly into the unplowed left lane and confidently passed ‘em all.
 I was hooked.
 This weird little car with its sputtering exhaust and column-shifted 4-speed transmission was roomy on the inside, great on gas, and an absolute blast to drive.
 In those days Saab dealers and mechanics were few and far between, so it was advantageous to know how to work on your car yourself.
 When I got out of the Navy in 1970 I started to become known as someone who understood Saabs.
 One thing led to another – I even worked at a Saab dealership briefly in the 1970s – and I’ve been driving and working on them ever since.

 “Like other European cars, Saabs have a few quirks and require regular maintenance.
 If they’re properly maintained they can run for 300,000 miles or more; if neglected they can die young.
 It helps a lot to have your Saab serviced by people who understand you and your car.
-Bob Uhler, our service advisor, has been around Saabs for even longer than I have: he worked in the Saab dealership environment from 1973 until 2012.
-Jonathan Coine, our lead technician, has 21 years of Saab repair experience to his credit, along with many years of BMW and Alfa Romeo experience.
-It’s worth noting that, although we’re Saab nuts, there’s almost nothing out there that we haven’t worked on: a Ferrari or two, Model A Fords, a 1950 Plymouth, Hondas, Toyotas, Subarus, my 1919 White truck, John Deere tractors, Audis, BMWs, Mercedes-Benzes, Volkswagens – you name it.
+It’s worth noting that, although I’m a Saab nut, there’s almost nothing out there that I haven’t worked on: a Ferrari or two, Model A Fords, all kinds of sports cars and American cars of the 1950s and ‘60s, Hondas, Toyotas, Subarus, my 1919 White truck, John Deere tractors, Audis, BMWs, Mercedes-Benzes, Volkswagens – you name it.

 So there you have it.
-If you are located in the Phoenixville area and you need your Saab looked at, you’ll be hard pressed to find a better repair shop in all of Chester county that knows as much as Cliff and his techs.
+If you are located in the Phoenixville area and you need your Saab looked at, you’ll be hard pressed to find a better repair shop in all of Chester county that knows as much as Cliff.
 Call and make an appointment today!